beakerbrowser/webdb/README.md

  - `definition` Object.
    - `index` Array&lt;String or Object&gt;.
 A list of attributes which should have secondary indexes produced for querying.
 Each `index` value is a keypath (see https://www.w3.org/TR/IndexedDB/#dfn-key-path) or an object definition (see below).
    - `filePattern` String or Array&lt;String&gt;.
 An [anymatch](https://www.npmjs.com/package/anymatch) list of files to index.
+   - `helperTable` Boolean.
+If true, the table will be used for storing internal data and will not be used to index Dat archives.
+See [helper tables](#helper-tables)
    - `validate` Function.
 A method to accept or reject a file from indexing based on its content.
 If the method returns falsy or throws an error, the file will not be indexed.
      - `record` Object.
      - Returns Boolean.